Yorkshire Coast - Saltwick Bay : one day photography workshop for the RPS

 How fit do I need to be?

-Although we will not be walking long distances, it is worth noting that the path in and out of the Saltwick Bay is steep; as are some of the paths in Whitby.
-The seabed is also very slippery in parts so good footwear is essential.
+Although we will not be walking long distances, it is worth noting that the path in and out of the Saltwick Bay is steep; the seabed is also very slippery in parts, so good footwear is essential.
 We always take our time, though, as required.

 -